msillano/tuyaDAEMON/tuyaDAEMON/README.md

  Alternative: install a TuyaDAEMON module, then add the missing nodes as required by node-red messages.

 2. You can update the `node-red-contrib-tuya-smart-device` v.
 4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or `node-red-contrib-tuya-smart-device` v.
 5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113), replacing the file
-V...\node_modules\node-red-contrib-tuya-smart-device\src\tuya-smart-device.js`.
+`...\node_modules\node-red-contrib-tuya-smart-device\src\tuya-smart-device.js`.
-4. The best way is to get the last version for single modules (start from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
+4. The best way is to get the last version for single modules, starting from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
 5. For any added module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
 6. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.